Professional Standards: BFA, MusB, MFA, and MM Programs

 Copies of all letters relevant to warning, probation, and dismissal are placed in the student’s file, and immediate notification is forwarded to the student.
 Probation and dismissal letters are forwarded to the Registrar.
 Dismissal letters are also forwarded to the Offices of Student Financial Services, Student Affairs, Academic Affairs, and Residence Life.
 Students’ emergency contacts will be notified when a student is professionally dismissed from a conservatory/school.

-A student may appeal a dismissal from a professional training program (whether on the grounds of academic performance or professional conduct) to the College’s Academic Review Committee, who will confirm or reverse the decision of the director/chair after reviewing all relevant materials.
+A student may appeal a dismissal from a professional training program (whether on the grounds of academic performance or professional conduct) to the College’s Academic Review Committee, which will confirm or reverse the decision of the Conservatory or School Director after reviewing all relevant materials.